mattyowl/sourcery/examples/E-D56/README.md

 ## Adding cross match catalogs

-The `E-D56Clusters.yml` contains an example of how to cross match against external catalogs, stored as .fits tables.
+The `E-D56Clusters.yml` file contains an example of how to cross match against external catalogs, stored as .fits tables.
 To enable this, un-comment the lines for the `crossMatchCatalogs` field.
 In this example, cross-matches are added for several other cluster catalogs.
 The columns in the cross-match catalogs